softprops/zig-iter/README.md

 I say _almost_ because

 * zig does not support closures, but it does support functions as arguments so we can emulate these to a certain degree with struct fn references
-* some [changes to `usingnamespace`](https://github.com/softprops/zig-iter/issues/1) facilitate the need for an itermediatory method, we use `next()` to access and chain iterator methods.
-If zig brings that back in a different form. `next()` will no longer been nessessary.
+* some [changes to `usingnamespace`](https://github.com/softprops/zig-iter/issues/1) facilitate the need for an itermediatory method, we use `then()` to access and chain iterator methods.
+If zig brings that back in a different form. `then()` will no longer been nessessary.

 The following functions create iterators